interrupt-software/vault-transit/README.md

 The module does the following:

-1. Reads the initialization vector (`iv`) used during the encryption.
+1. Reads the initialization vector (`iv`) used during the encryption which is saved in the medatadata .
 1. Uses the `ciphertext` and connects to Vault to derive the original encryption key.
 1. Creates a new unencrypted file _without_ the `aes.mode_cbc` extension.